 Doctor of Psychology, Medication and Conflict Resolution specialization

 "Every class has a new challenge and offers me something that adds to my knowledge and experience."

 After working for several years in the health care industry, Samuel Hickson decided it was time for a change.
 At 42 years old, he began to wonder, "What do I truly desire out of life, what do I love to do?"
 For Samuel, it all came back to psychology.
 "I have always loved the field.
 After much deliberation and angst about the prospect of returning to school (again), I decided that I had to act or I would never be truly happy, and I am not getting any younger."

 Of his dreams for the future, Samuel says, "Mediation and conflict resolution is an area that has a lot of potential outside of counseling.
 I have well over 20 years of business experience and see a tremendous need and opportunity for this type of expertise in the business arena.

 "I have been working with many foreign companies the last few years and have noticed a need in industry, especially from an international perspective, for negotiators and conflict resolution experts.
 I believe there is a niche in the international marketing arena that could very well be filled by my expertise in both business and psychology."

 Though he already held two Master's degrees, the possibility of earning his Doctor of Psychology degree represented the fulfillment of his life's goals.
 So with no small amount of trepidation, Samuel began to research graduate universities.
-He attributes his choice of University of the Rockies to his Admissions Counselor, Joe De Craen.
-"The support structure and guidance of my Admissions Counselor were above and beyond what I expected.
+He attributes his choice of University of the Rockies to his Enrollment Services Advisor, Joe.
+"His support structure and guidance were above and beyond what I expected.
 This was the aspect that truly sold me.
-Joe, my Advisor, continues to be a fantastic help for everything that I need to be successful in the program."
+He continues to be a fantastic help for everything that I need to be successful in the program."